Gerson-if/script_servidor_linux/README.md

 ## Licença

 Este projeto é distribuído sob a Licença MIT.
-Para mais detalhes, veja o arquivo `LICENSE`.
+Para mais detalhes, veja o arquivo [LICENSE](LICENSE).

 ## Segurança